makerdao/community/contributing/style-guide.md

 ### Tokens

-- If you are directly referring to the creation, destruction, manipulation of the token (particularly as it relates to tooling) use the capitalized TLA version: `DAI`.
-In the same manner you would refer to an exchange pair, `DAI/ETH`
+- If directly referring to the creation, destruction, or manipulation of the token (particularly as it relates to tooling), use the capitalized TLA version: `DAI`.
+In the same manner, refer to exchange pairs: `DAI/ETH`.
-- If you are referencing it as a currency, in an instructional or conversational setting, or as a conceptual product of the foundation or its systems, it should be `Dai`.
+- If referencing it as a currency, in an instructional or conversational setting, or as a conceptual product of the foundation or its systems, use: `Dai`.